arago/hiro-client-java/README.md

 You need at least Java 11.

-https://github.com/arago/java-project and the respective packages under https://github.com/orgs/arago/packages.
+https://github.com/arago/java-project and the respective packages under https://github.com/orgs/arago/packages or the Maven Central Library.

 ## Quickstart